New York Connection

-The Transportation Waiver is completed online on LionHire at the time of registration.
-This will be the second sheet on your Risk and Release Form.
-Please read each option carefully.
+The Transportation Waiver is completed online as well, and will be emailed to you along with the Risk and Release form link.
 You may change your transportation option by emailing Catherine Rodriguez at firstname.lastname@example.org with your name, ID#, the track you registered for, and your updated choice of transportation.

 Essentials for the Trip

 - It will be a long day, so plan to dress comfortably and wear good walking shoes.
 However, you will be meeting with professionals and want to make a good impression.
 Consider your wardrobe carefully.
 Business casual attire is recommended.